accaminero/docker-spark/README.md

     jupyter notebook --port 8889 --notebook-dir='/media/notebooks' --ip='*' --no-browser   --allow-root

-Then you can create a new notebook and paste the following code inside one or more cells:
+After that, you can run your favourite web browser and go to localhost:8889.
+There, you can create a new notebook and paste the following code inside one or more cells:

     import findspark
     findspark.init()